Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 We want to split our Dockerfile into 2 stages: build and runtime.

 The build stage uses the full .NET framework SDK to build the application and produce the deploy artifacts necessary for running the application.
-By doing this, we avoid needing an image with extra packages and libraries our application doesn't require to run.
+By doing this, we generate all of the build artifacts required for the application to run without having to have the full SDK in the runtime stage.

 The runtime stage uses a base WindowsServer Core image with IIS to host the application.
 During this stage, we'll enable only the Windows features our application needs to run including .NET Framework 45 and IIS remote administration for debugging.